 Sessional Lecturers are eligible to apply if their department chair, in the department in which the course is being taught, indicates their support by signing off on the application.

 Applicants are encouraged to work with local campus teams in developing their proposals.
 These teams can also help address questions about/connect applicants with IT, teaching support or other resources as needed.
 To discuss your application in advance, please contact firstname.lastname@example.org for St. George; email@example.com for UTM; and Alyssa.firstname.lastname@example.org; and for UTSC.
 Your query will be directed to the appropriate person.
 View the proposal form.

 Applicants are encouraged to build on pre-existing international partnerships as well as engage new community and academic partners as appropriate.

-Please note, if you are applying for funding for a fall 2021 class, you may submit your application at any time before July 30 in order to get a timely response.
+Please note, if you are applying for funding for a 2022 summer class, you may submit your application at any time before the deadline, and we will endeavour to review and respond within a week.